 The alcohol used in the Company's products is distilled alcohol produced from the fermentation of molasses which is a by-product in the manufacture of raw sugar from sugarcane.
-Generally, the Company purchases molasses from Philippines (particularly in Negros), Thailand, Indonesia and India, which is then delivered to its wholly-owned subsidiary, DBI, in Negros Occidental.
+Generally, the Company purchases molasses from Philippines (majority in Negros), Thailand, Indonesia and India, which is then delivered to its wholly-owned subsidiary, DBI, in Negros Occidental.
 After converting the molasses into alcohol, DBI then delivers the distilled alcohol back to the Company's facilities as part of the raw materials for liquor.
 The Company pays a corresponding fee to DBI in the toll-processing of the Company's molasses.

 To ensure that the supply of alcohol is secured, the Company keeps optimum physical inventory in storage and engages in purposive multi-continent sourcing.
-The Company sources its total alcohol requirement from DBI and other domestic and foreign open markets.
-Of its total alcohol usage in 2021, 39% came from DBI.
+The Company sources its total alcohol requirement from DBI.
+Of its total alcohol usage in 2022, 39% came from DBI.